aggress/mesosphere-dcos-vagrant-ansible/README.md

 * Uses Ansible to install DC/OS using the recommended [Advanced Installer](https://docs.mesosphere.com/latest/installing/custom/advanced/) method
 * Master branch runs through the full Advanced install using a dedicated bootstrap node which remains up after installation is completed.
 It also now hosts a Docker registry for testing custom Universe packages
 * Local branch skips the bootstrap node and relies on a hand-rolled [dcos-install.tar](https://docs.mesosphere.com/1.10/installing/custom/gui/#backup) which you need to provide in the root folder.
-This is copied to each VM unarchived and executed.
-It takes ~12mins compared to ~15mins to install and uses fewer resources
+This is copied to each VM unarchived and executed and takes ~12mins compared to ~15mins (without async) to install and uses fewer resources
+* Ansible Async reduces install time from ~12 minutes to ~5, note even when the playbook's finished, DC/OS will be finishing the install in the background.
+A Todo would be to poll back and check the cluster is fully completed.
+I estimate this would take it to 6m30ms.

 ## Pre-requisites